ISTE-VIT/hacktoberfest-2020/README.md

 </h2>
 Hacktoberfest is a month-long celebration of open source software run by DigitalOcean in partnership with GitHub and Twilio.
 Hacktoberfest is open to everyone in the global community!

 All that one must do is contribute to any open source project and send atleast 4 pull request between October 1 and October 31.
 It can be any project and you can contribute in any way possible.
-It can be a be a bug fix, improvement,feature addition  or even a documentation change!
+It can be a be a bug fix, improvement, feature addition  or even a documentation change!
 And win a T-Shirt and awesome stickers :star_struck:.

 [Registration Link](https://hacktoberfest.digitalocean.com/)